 The Francis Crick Institute is seeking to appoint a translational scientist who will drive translational science projects.
-Working in close collaboration with our scientists they will develop projects to the point where they are attractive to seed investment, can successfully attract grant funding, or progress with industry or clinical partners.
-This is a great opportunity for the role-holder to have a clear outlet for their scientific passion and for driving the application of biomedical science to improve human health.
+Working in close collaboration with our scientists they will develop projects to pivotal regulatory development enabling seed investment, grant funding, or progression with industry or clinical partners.
+The focus is broad and aligned with the goals of the Crick; application of biomedical science to improve human health.

-This is a senior role within Translation with responsibility for independently delivering high quality scientific insight when supporting researchers in relation to building translational science projects that have the potential for patient impact.
+The postholder will be responsible for independently delivering high quality scientific insight and program support in relation to building translational science projects with patient impact.

-The role will involve catalysing early stage innovations, bridging the gap between fundamental research and the practical application of the science, with a view to accelerating the translational science programme at the Crick.
+The role is centred around catalysing early stage innovations, bridging the gap between fundamental research and the practical application of the science to accelerate the translational impact of the Crick.

-There will be an important role in extending the Crick’s external collaborative relationships to expedite projects, including with industry, CROs or academic partnerships.
+There will be an important role in extending the Crick’s external collaborative relationships with CROs and strategic industry or academic partnerships.

 These include but are not limited to:

-- Identifying and catalysing early-stage innovations, advancing ideas and developing projects to a point where they become attractive for follow on investment, or development by industry.
+- Identifying early-stage innovations, advancing ideas and developing projects to a point where they become attractive for follow on investment, or development by industry.

 - Establishing and maintaining links with relevant researchers and other academic institutions